ReactiveCocoa/ReactiveCocoa/README.md

 // Log a message whenever the button is pressed.
 // RACCommand is a RACSignal subclass that makes it easy to
 // write custom signals. -rac_command is an addition to
+// NSButton; the button will send itself on that command
-// NSButton that will send the button whenever it's pressed. self.button.rac_command = [RACCommand command];
+// whenever it's pressed.
+self.button.rac_command = [RACCommand command];
 [self.button.rac_command subscribeNext:^(id _) {
     NSLog(@"button was pressed!");